DORA, Vendor Risk Monitoring, and Adverse Media

 How Owlin can help you manage the operational risk of ICT Vendors

-Organizations can proactively manage vendor risk with AI platform Owlin.
-The platform’s machine learning algorithms and natural language processing capabilities quickly identify relevant information in 17 different languages and detect early risk signals, allowing organizations to make informed decisions and proactively manage risks such as cyber-attacks and IT system failures, which are critical areas of focus for DORA.
+Organizations can proactively manage vendor risk with the AI platform Owlin.
+The platform’s machine learning algorithms and natural language processing capabilities quickly identify relevant information in multiple l languages and detect early risk signals, allowing organizations to make informed decisions and proactively manage risks such as cyber-attacks and IT system failures, which are critical areas of focus for DORA.

 Owlin’s platform can be customized to meet client needs and integrated into existing workflow systems, making it a flexible and scalable solution for managing operational risks.